Woman stands with arms raised in front of a brick arts center with large glass doors; sign reads “Center for the Arts.”

 The Ned R. McWherter West Tennessee Cultural Arts Center – Jackson

 The Ned R. McWherter West Tennessee Cultural Arts Center in Jackson hosts music and stage acts in an intimate performance space.
 The 2,200-square-foot facility has 440 seats within the theater as well as two art galleries that host traveling and local exhibits.
-This year is a year of music performances as The Ned hosts a variety of music acts for the 2021-22 season including Shaun Johnson Big Band Experience, No Time Flatt and Kellye Cash among others.
+The Ned hosts a variety of music acts as well as musical theater productions and children's theater.

 Stop 1 of 1